-Chiropractors are well known medical specialists for treating back pain and other body ailments, but there is more to the specialty than that.
-Not many people know about graduate chiropractic specialties such as upper cervical chiropractors or how they can make huge impact on daily pain.
-Chiropractic care is becoming accepted by more insurance carriers because of it’s non-invasive techniques and preventative care benefits.
+Chiropractors are well-known medical specialists for treating back pain and other body ailments, but there is more to the specialty than that.
+Not many people know about graduate chiropractic specialties such as upper cervical chiropractors or how they can make a huge impact on daily pain.
+Chiropractic care is becoming accepted by more insurance carriers because of its non-invasive techniques and preventative care benefits.
 You likely want to learn more about advanced treatments as they could likely save you thousands in medical bills down the road.

 The History of Chiropractors

 Chiropractic care first began in 1895.
 Daniel David Palmer “adjusted” the spine of a hard-of-hearing janitor, Harvey Lillard.
 Lillard was working shirtless in Palmer’s office when Palmer noticed that the worker’s vertebra was out of position.
 Palmer asked Lillard what had happened, and he answered, “I heard a “pop” in my back when I moved the wrong way and realized that I lost my hearing.”

 Palmer was already involved in other natural healing philosophies such as phrenology and magnetic healing.
 He instructed Lillard to lie face down on the floor as he proceeded with his “adjustment.”
 The very next day, Lillard approached Palmer in his office and claimed that he could hear again.The experience Palmer had with Lillard inspired him to open a chiropractic school two years later.
 Palmer used his school to share his unique healing methods and train chiropractors.

 Initial Resistance of the Medical Community